-There is provision in Cayman Islands law for the appointment of legal guardians for persons who lack capacity to deal with their own affairs.
-The procedure is laid down in the Mental Health Law (2013 Revision) and the Grand Court Law (2015 Revision).
+The procedure for the appointment of legal guardians for persons who lack capacity to deal with their own affairs is laid down in the Mental Health Law (2013 Revision) and the Grand Court Law (2015 Revision).

-There is no equivalent in the Cayman Islands to the English Court of Protection, which is a specialist court adjudicating the highly sensitive and technical issues that arise in relation to mental health and supervises conduct of the patient's health and welfare by guardians known as 'deputies'.
+There is no equivalent in the Cayman Islands to the English Court of Protection, which is a specialist court adjudicating the highly sensitive and technical issues that arise in relation to mental health and supervises conduct of the patient's health and welfare.
 However, the Cayman Islands court is accustomed to hearing applications under the Grand Court Law for the appointment of a guardian on behalf of a person who is no longer capable of managing their own affairs.

-Under this jurisdiction, with respect to the property or affairs of a patient, the court can order anything that appears desirable for the maintenance or benefit of that person and those members of his or her family who rely on him to provide for them.
+Under this jurisdiction, with respect to the property or affairs of a patient, the court can order anything that appears desirable for the maintenance or benefit of that person and those members of their family who rely on them to provide for them.
 The court has power under the Mental Health Law (2013 Revision) to arrange for a guardian to:

 - manage, sell, acquire, charge or deal with property;

 - provide for the management of a business;

-- complete contracts;
+- · complete contracts;

 - enter into a settlement;

 - dissolve partnerships;

 - conduct legal proceedings;

-- act as trustee; or
+- · act as trustee; or

-- appoint a receiver.
+· appoint a receiver.